 Scott Ramsey, MD, PhDDr.
 Ramsey is a member of the Public Health Sciences Division at Fred Hutchinson Cancer Research Center.

-- Member, Public Health Sciences, Fred Hutchinson Cancer Research Center
+- Full Member, Cancer Prevention Program, Division of Public Health Sciences, Fred Hutchinson Cancer Research Center

 Dr. Ramsey's expertise is in the cost effectiveness of health care and health-related quality of life.

 Education And Training

 - 1994-1995, Chief Medical Resident, University of Washington, Medical Center, Medicine